lornajane/rst2pdf.github.io/examples.md

 ## Basic Presentation: Dark and Light Themes

 Here is a simple sample presentation (inspired by <https://github.com/akrabat/rst2pdf_example_presentation>), with both dark and light styles.
 These could be a starting point for your own presentations.
+This presentation includes bullet points, code with syntax highlighting, tables, images, and links.

 <img src="../examples/presentation1/presentation1-light-thumbnail.png" />
 <img src="../examples/presentation1/presentation1-dark-thumbnail.png" />